louisesykes198/The-Crochet-Nook/README.md

 ### **User Flow Diagram**

-The User Flow Diagram maps out every step a user takes from arriving at the homepage to doing different tasks, such exploring crochet projects, posting new posts, or interacting with content, giving a clear visual depiction of how visitors will move across the website.
+The User Flow Diagram maps out every step a user takes from arriving at the homepage to doing different tasks, such as exploring crochet projects, posting new posts, or interacting with content, giving a clear visual depiction of how visitors will move across the website.
 This diagram illustrates the steps users take to access important features, navigate between sites, and interact with forms.
 The User Flow Diagram guarantees that the website is easy to use, intuitive, and organised to offer a smooth experience by illustrating the user journey.
 It is a useful tool for enhancing usability, streamlining navigation, and spotting possible areas for improvement.